 Monitor Student Progress and Growth

-- Benchmarks provide educators with a common measure for instructional feedback across grade levels, schools, and districts as part of a comprehensive Common Core assessment program.
+Measured Progress Benchmarks are designed to monitor students’ progress and growth.
+The 60-minute tests, administered up to 4 times a year, provide a common measure for instructional feedback across grade levels, schools, and districts as part of a comprehensive standards-based assessment program.

-- Teachers can assess students with constructed-response and evidence-based selected-response items, in addition to traditional selected-response items.
+- Assess students using constructed-response and evidence-based selected-response items, in addition to traditional selected-response items

-- Each form addresses a range of cognitive demand (DOK level) and multiple sets of standards.
+- Address a range of cognitive-demand (DOK) levels and multiple sets of standards in each form